- Scientific name: Megaptera novaeangliae

 - Feeds on: Humpback whales consume krill and small pelagic crustaceans, and will also eat fish, especially small shoaling fish species.

 - Description: Extremely large whale species.
-Body is thick and robust, with small dorsal fin.
-Mouth is downwards curving and is covered in lumps and bumps (which are called tubercles), as are the extremely long pectoral fins.
-Colour is usually black to dark greyish/blue, with white underside.
+The body is thick and robust, with a small dorsal fin.
+The mouth is downwards curving and is covered in lumps and bumps (which are called tubercles), as are the extremely long pectoral fins.
+Colour is usually black to dark greyish/blue, with a white underside.

 Humpback whales are a single species of very large baleen whale which has an extremely wide distribution.
 While they were once hunted by humans to near extinction, recent decades have seen the numbers of humpback whales make a significant improvement.
 Humpback whales are now economically important in a different way with whale watching tours becoming big business in parts of the world where humpback whales are present.

-Humpback whales are found on a worldwide basis with their long migratory patterns meaning that they are found in all of the major seas and oceans of the world.
-However, this migration means they are absent from enclosed and near-enclosed seas such as the Black Sea, the Baltic Sea and much of the Mediterranean.
+Humpback whales are found on a worldwide basis with their migratory patterns meaning that they are found in all of the major seas and oceans of the world.
+This migration means they are absent from enclosed and near-enclosed seas such as the Black Sea, the Baltic Sea and much of the Mediterranean.
 While humpback whales are not common in the waters around the British Isles they are present around certain parts of the UK, with the migratory patterns of this species meaning they are sighted off the coasts of western Ireland and the north and west coasts of Scotland.
-However, in 2013 humpback whales were seen off the coast of Norfolk – the first time a humpback whale had been spotted there since records began in the 1700s.
+In 2013 humpback whales were seen off the coast of Norfolk – the first time a humpback whale had been spotted there since records began in the 1700s.
 The same whale is believed to have returned in 2014 and 2015.
+In February 2017 police issued a warning for people to stay away from a humpback whale which had come unusually close to the shore off south Devon.
+People had gathered on the shore to watch the whale which was believed to be with a calf.
+Police warned that anyone going near the whale on a boat could be prosecuted for harassing the animal, and a fisheries patrol vessel was patrolling the area.
+The next month dramatic pictures were captured of a humpback whale breaching in the Firth of Forth.

 Size and Lifespan

-Humpback whales are very large once fully grown, and are amongst the larges whale species.
-Usually this species is around 12 to 15 metres long when fully grown and weigh around 25 tons.
-However they have been known to grow up to 20 metres at the absolute largest.
+Humpback whales are very large once mature and are amongst the larges whale species.
+Usually, this species is around 12 – 15 metres (40 – 49ft) long when fully grown and weigh around 25 tons.
+They have been known to grow up to 20 metres (65ft) at the absolute largest.
 Humpback whales are thought to have a natural lifespan of around fifty years.

 Life Cycle and Behaviour

-Unlike many other marine mammal species which are highly sociable and live in family groups for life humpback whales are mostly solitary creatures which spend the vast majority of their lives alone.
+Unlike many other marine mammal species which are highly sociable and live in family groups for life, humpback whales are mostly solitary creatures which spend much of their lives alone.
 They may spend time with other humpback whales occasionally, but this will only be briefly, and usually connected to either breeding or because a food source is abundant in a certain area.
-Like all whale species humpback whales create vocalisations, although with this species being mostly solitary the reason for vocalisation is not known, although it is theorised that it is connected to attracting mates.
+Like all whale species, humpback whales create vocalisations, although with this species being mostly solitary the reason for vocalisation is not known, although it is theorised that it is connected to attracting mates.

 Feeding and Prey